vaioic/QuPath_Workshop2025/Tutorials/07_CellPose.md

 - `flowThrehsold(0.0 - 1.4)` - lower values have less "flow" and higher values have more "flow"
 - `diameter(pixels)` - cellpose resizes an image so that the objects are about 30 pixels in diameter.
 If your objects are much larger or smaller than 30 pixels in diameter, it is crucial to put in an approximate diameter so the objects are detected accurately.
 Keep in mind that this value is influenced by how much down sampling may be occurring if `pixelSize` is larger than the pixel size of the image.

 *Tip: use the straight line tool to get an estimate of the diameter of objects.
 The length will to scale so you will need to convert to pixels.
-Conversion: length(um)/pixelsize(um/px)*
+Conversion: length(um) / pixel size(um/px)*

 Use the cyto3 model (default option) with `pixelSize(0.345)` and `channels('DAPI')`.
 It should take about 2.5 minutes to run.